Elevator Accident Statistics

 Thriller movies often show an elevator plunging down a long shaft in a freefall, but that type of elevator accident hasn’t happened since 1932 when a cable-operated elevator fell down a shaft in Brazil.
 Since then, elevators have backup cables, emergency braking systems, and shaft stoppers that don’t allow an elevator to fall down the shaft.
 However, this doesn’t mean that elevator accidents don’t occur, only that they don’t happen the way they do in movies.

 According to the Consumer Product Safety Commission and reports from the Bureau of Labor Statistics, about 17,000 people suffer elevator-related injuries in the U.S. each year.
+Half of the fatalities of workers in or near elevator shafts were due to falls into the elevator shafts.

 Surprising Statistics on Elevator Accidents